 In a series of cases from 1923 to 1927, the Supreme Court held that the Constitution protects the right to learn and teach foreign languages.
-Although the Court initially found this to be a substantive due process right implicit in the Fourteenth Amendment, later courts have also attached this right to the First Amendment.
+Although the Court initially found this to be a substantive due-process right implicit in the 14th Amendment, later courts have also attached this right to the First Amendment.

 During World War I, a wave of nativism spread across the United States, aimed particularly at German-Americans.
 This nativism was further exacerbated by the Bolshevik Revolution in Russia in 1917.
 To promote a common culture and language, over half the states passed laws prohibiting the teaching of foreign languages.

 For example, a Nebraska statute barred the teaching of languages other than English in any public or private school until “after a pupil shall have attained and successfully passed the eighth grade.”

 Several court challenges arose from these laws.